 Managed Kubernetes Product Description

-The product supports user types and roles, projects and project limits and quotas.
+The product supports user types and roles, projects, and project limits and quotas.

 Versions

-Managed Kubernetes clusters support versions 1.30.x, 1.31.x, 1.32.x
+Managed Kubernetes clusters support versions 1.33.x, 1.34.x, 1.35.x.

 How Managed Kubernetes works

-A Managed Kubernetes cluster can work:
+A Managed Kubernetes cluster can run on:

 Cluster composition